3rtugrulk/3rtugrulk/README.md

 - 👋 Hi, I’m @3rtugrulk
-- 👀 I’m interested in Software, PHP, Laravel, React and AI
+- 👀 I’m interested in Software, PHP, Laravel, React, Python and AI
 - 🌱 I’m currently learning React.js, Python and AI
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...